DNYoussef/AIVillage/README.md

 # AI Village
+ AI Village

+AI Village is a collaborative, self-improving multi-agent system designed for advanced research and problem-solving.

+## Components

+- **King**: Central coordinator and task manager
+- **Sage**: Data miner and knowledge synthesizer
+- **Magi**: AI scientist for coding, iterating, and conducting experiments
+- "Agent Forge" : a system to build future agents from the model level up

+## Key Features

+- Open research capabilities
+- Hypothesis generation and validation
+- Experiment design and execution
+- Collaborative analysis and brainstorming
-AI Village is an advanced Retrieval-Augmented Generation (RAG) system that combines vector and graph-based storage with active learning and planning capabilities.
+- Integration with HypeRAG for advanced Retrieval-Augmented Generation (RAG) system that combines vector and graph-based storage with active learning and planning capabilities.
 It's designed to provide intelligent responses to queries by leveraging a comprehensive knowledge base.

 ## Features